 But not only in the relationship, but also in the outside world.

-The parent may have a good career, or an authoritative position or hold major responsibilities, and he is hold in high self esteem by society and by the couple’s social circle.
+The parent may have a good career, or an authoritative position or hold major responsibilities, and he is held in high self-esteem by society and by the couple’s social circle.

 The child admires his partner, but also resents him.